Updated: Sep 11, 2022

 What internal resources do you need?
 Resilience, determination, perseverance?

-Do you need training to achieve your goal?
+Do you need any training to achieve your goal?
 If the answer is yes then you need to consider training courses or programmes.

 Project manage your goals